therealguy90/foundrytodiscord/README.md

 response = await ftd.editMessage(myEditContents, messageURL, message.id);

 /**
- * Deletes a message from a webhook's channel via the Discord Message ID.
+ * deleteMessage deletes a message from a webhook's channel via the Discord Message ID.
  * @param {string} webhook - The webhook link.
 You can get this via Response.url when a message is sent successfully.
  * @param {string} messageID - The Discord Message ID.
 You can get this via (await Response.json()).id when a message is sent successfully.
  * @returns {Promise<Response>} - The API response.